 I think it’s time for the Seattle Timberwolves.
 Whaddya say?

-Seattle been yearning for basketball ever since the SuperSonics were whisked away to Oklahoma City 10 years ago.
+Seattle has been yearning for basketball ever since the SuperSonics were whisked away to Oklahoma City 10 years ago.
 For Seattlites, that wound is fresh like it was inflicted yesterday.
 You should have heard Seattle fans on WWE Monday Night RAW two weeks ago when Elias and Kevin Owens said having a basketball team there didn’t make sense.
 It’s jarring how loud they boo and how long they boo for.
 You can tell because Elias and Kevin Owens were jarred.

 Seattle needs a basketball team.
 Minnesota has got one to spare.